 This case study shows how a 59-year-old-man had to seek a compensation payout for a sternum fracture following a motor vehicle collision, in which the other driver was to blame and uninsured, and tragically died.

-We are using this sternum fracture claims case as it is a very good example of how claims can proceed even when the other party sadly dies and there is no insurance available to claim a compensation payout for a sternum fracture or other associated injuries.
-We offer a no win no fee service and can help with cases just like these, so get in touch today if you’re in a similar situation and wish to make a claim.
+We’ve used this sternum fracture claims case as a good example of how claims can proceed even when the other party sadly dies and there is no insurance available to claim a compensation payout for a sternum fracture or other associated injuries.
+We offer a no win no fee service and can help with cases just like these, so get in touch today if you’re in a similar situation and wish to claim.

 Following the car crash the police concluded that the other driver was to blame but when the injured party tried to claim for a compensation payout for a sternum fracture he had suffered it soon became apparent that the other driver was not insured.
 The claimant employed a personal injury solicitor who began a case against the Motor Insurers Bureau (MIB) and eventually secured a compensation payment of over £300,000 to cover pain, suffering and loss of earnings.

-The motorist’s injuries led to a 4-night stay in hospital and resulted in a fractured sternum, a soft tissue injury of the wrist and fractured ribs which, as you will read later in this article, had a huge impact on the man’s day to day life as well as his employment – all of which had to be taken into account when the solicitor involved prepared evidence to back up the amount of compensation claimed.
+The motorist’s injuries led to a 4-night stay in hospital and resulted in a fractured sternum, a soft tissue injury of the wrist and fractured ribs which, as you will read later in this article, had a huge impact on the man’s day-to-day life as well as his employment – all of which had to be accounted for when the solicitor involved prepared evidence to back up the amount of compeFnsation claimed.